ontolex/morph/index.md

 </div>

-Furthermore, compounds can have a head -- i.e., a constituent that imposes its morphosyntactic and semantic properties to the whole word.
+Furthermore, compounds can have a head -- i.e., a constituent that imposes its morphosyntactic and semantic properties on the whole word.
 For instance, It. *capo-stazione* 'station master' inherits the fact of being a masculine noun denoting a person from its head *capo* 'chief', rather than from the other constituent *stazione* 'station'.
 In morph, a subclass of compound relations is introduced to express this information -- namely, `morph:CompoundHead`.

 <div class="entity">